angry-dev-2187/angry-dev/README.md

-👋 Hi, I’m Angry developer.
+👋 Hi, I’m an angry developer.

 <!---
 davidlong2187/davidlong2187 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.